ARWL2016/ps-webpack-eames/notes/tech-notes.md

 ---
 ####Creating Multiple Bundles
 *This section configures webpack to create separate bundles.
 In the example, we have three separate html files each with their own js file.
 Webpack injects a lot of functionality into a bundle which we do not want to duplicate.
 Therefore, we create a shared.js file to contain these functions.
 In this scenario, there is no modular bundling.*
 *This can be used for lazy-loading, only loading files as needed.
-In this example, the js bundles are only loaded when the link is clicked to the associated html file.*
+In this example, the js bundles are only loaded when the link is clicked to the associated html file.
+It is also useful for multiple webpages.*

 1. In each html file, create a link to `shared.js` and then a link to its own `js` file.
 2. In `webpack.config` require webpack, and then:
 3. `var commonPlugin = new webpack.CommonsChunkPlugin('shared');` This function creates the shared file.
 Nb. in the course, he uses 'shared.js' but this seems to output 'shared.js.js' and breaks.